 There is growing recognition of the importance of taking animal abuse seriously.
 Research on the relationship between animal abuse and other violence has resulted in law enforcement recognizing animal abuse as a “crime against society.”
 As a result, starting in 2016, the FBI National Incident-Based Reporting System (NIBRS) has begun collecting information on reports of animal abuse as well as arrests and convictions.
 NIBRS collects detailed crime statistics that law enforcement agencies nationwide provide to the FBI.
 The information is critical to informing law enforcement policy and practice.

 Despite this important step forward, most animal abuse cases are charged as misdemeanors.
 There are few alternatives to hold perpetrators accountable and reduce the likelihood that they will repeat the behavior.
 Most people who have abused/neglected animals receive nothing more than a small fine.
 The result is a gap in meaningful alternatives for animal cruelty cases.

 In order to address this gap, ASI has developed intervention programs for misdemeanor animal abuse offenders.
 Intervention programs offer a viable option to address this gap and provide early intervention, reduce cruelty to animals and humans, and reduce recidivism.

 ASI offers three levels of intervention based on the severity of the offense:

-- Level I–CARE (Companion Animal Responsibility and Care): Minimum standards of care and knowledge of companion animals’ basic needs
+- Level I–CARE (Companion Animal Responsibility and Education): Minimum standards of care and knowledge of companion animals’ basic needs

 - Level II–BARK (Behavior, Accountability, Responsibility, and Knowledge: An Intervention Program for Animal Maltreatment Offenders)™: Focused on accountability and factors that motivated the abuse or neglect, including attitudes, beliefs, and other risk factors